-Recently in WA, a community-wide vaccination program was implemented in the Kalgoorlie area in response to cases of meningococcal disease caused by serogroup W that occurred within that area.
+In December 2016 and early 2017, a community-wide vaccination program was implemented in the Kalgoorlie area in response to cases of meningococcal disease caused by serogroup W that occurred within that area.
 A vaccination program was also initiated in a community in the Kimberley region in 2016, in response to two cases that occurred in that community.